The Case for Resistance

 Regardless of the doomsaying of some journalists, we should anticipate something similar from the second Trump administration.
 There will be a messy transitional period and a wave of repression, but the real threat is that our society will continue functioning under an even more authoritarian framework—and that most people will accommodate themselves to it.

 However, none of these stories has yet reached its conclusion.
 Ever since Musk acquired it, the platform formerly known as Twitter has been steadily losing credibility and hemorrhaging supporters—not unlike the United States government over the past decade.
 Historically, emperors surrounded by toadies who only tell them what they want to hear rarely manage to establish stability.
-We can anticipate chaos and disorganization, then—one crisis after another—and it is possible that the general population, always fickle, will turn against Trump as he fails to solve their problems, just like the Biden administration.
+We can anticipate chaos and disorganization, then—one crisis after another—and it is possible that the general population, always fickle, will turn against Trump as he fails to solve their problems, just as the Biden administration did.

 So now is the time to think boldly, to fight for something more inspiring than a return to Democratic rule.
 We are not surrounded by fascist bootlickers who desire to be dominated—or at least, they do not comprise a majority yet.
 We are surrounded by desperate people who are largely disappointed in electoral politics because it has so little to offer them.
 They will remain on the sidelines until a better way opens up.